vulpemventures/docs.vulpem.com/docs/marina/api.md

 ```typescript
 marina.reloadCoins(accountIDs?: AccountID[]): Promise<void>;
 ```

-Marina is running update taskes in background.
-However, sometimes u want to directly reload the utxos/txs state for a specific account. reloadCoins let you launch UPDATE_TASK for the `accountIDs` accounts.
-If undefined, reloadCoins will be launched for all accounts.
+Marina is running update tasks in the background using `UPDATE_TASK`.
+However, if you wish to reload the utxos/txs state for a specific account, you may use that method. reloadCoins lets you launch UPDATE_TASK for the `accountIDs` accounts.
+If not specified, reloadCoins will be launched for all accounts.

 `off` stops the listener identified by `listenerId`.